HaoWang47/GenePCG/README.md

 > [halewang@iastate.edu] (Hao Wang)

 ### Citation:
-> Wang, H., Qiu, Y.\*, Guo, H., Yin, Y., Liu, P.\*, 2022+.
-Constructing Large Scale Gene Networks by Partial Correlation Graphs with Information Incorporation.
+> Wang, H., Qiu, Y.\*, Guo, H., Yin, Y., Liu, P.\*, 2023+.
+Information-incorporated Gene Network Construction with FDR Control.
 To be submitted.
 -----

 This is a tutorial script for researchers who are interested in applying PCGII on omics data to learn the direct association structure of omics features.
 The main function `PGCII()` takes a biologically pre-processed expression data matrix as input, and returns a list of statistics (estimates and test statistics).
 The function `inference()` takes a list returned by `PGCII()` as input and conduct simultaneous test to identify significant partial correlations with False Discovery Rate (FDR) controlled at a pre-determined nominal level (0.05 by default).